tieniber/DataGridColumnSearch/README.md

 This Mendix widget adds interactive in-column searching to the Mendix data grid.
 Filters work in an "AND" configuration, just like Excel.

+Also, for the first time, you can search within data grids that are sourced via microflow or association!

 ![Not Searching](https://github.com/tieniber/DataGridColumnSearch/blob/master/assets/Normal.png)

 ![Searching](https://github.com/tieniber/DataGridColumnSearch/blob/master/assets/Searching.png)